hyena/blood-money/README.md

   - The threading model is presently fairly serial and could be improved such that it was hurt less by stragglers or one buggy realm.
+  - There's definitely some major CPU usage when the download is running.
+Possibly some dumb deserialization issue.

 Things that we might get to if this became more serious:
   - Currently does not respect changes in realm lists.
     Requires a restart to handle those changes.